Husking Black Walnuts to Make an Organic Brown Dye for a Brain Tanned Leather Bag

 I thought it would be harder!
 The most popular methods for husking large batches of black walnuts are:

-- Filling your driveway with walnuts and running them over with your vehicle for weeks
+- Fill your driveway with walnuts and run them over with your vehicle for weeks

-- Building a walnut husking machine – usually a cement mixer with water and hull-busting rocks in the mix (the hulls and water become a sludge)
+- Build a walnut husking machine – usually a cement mixer with water and hull-busting rocks in the mix (the hulls and water become a sludge)

-I’m relieved this is a small scale project.
+I’m relieved this is a simple project.
 Fortunately, getting the meat out of their unyielding shells is not a requirement for dye.
-The squirrels will be happy to take over from here.

 Making Black Walnut Dye

 Robin is now simmering the hulls over a fire pit until the desired color is reached.
-Crock pots (if you’re okay with it getting stained as well!) are also handy for this.
+Crock pots (if you’re okay with your crock getting stained) are also handy for this.
 1 Tsp of iron or vinegar per cup will darken the dye.
 But a mordant is not required due to high tannin content.
-To be continued..